OTRF/OSSEM/data_dictionaries/windows/sysmon/events/event-1.md

 # Event ID 1: Process creation

 ## Description
 The process creation event provides extended information about a newly created process.
 The full command line provides context on the process execution.
 The ProcessGUID field is a unique value for this process across a domain to make event correlation easier.
-The hash is a full hash of the file with the algorithms in the HashType field.<a href="https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon#event-id-1-process-creation">https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon#event-id-1-process-creation</a>
+The hash is a full hash of the file with the algorithms in the HashType field.

 ## Data Dictionary
 |Standard Name|Field Name|Type|Description|Sample Value|